coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

   <meta name="twitter:description" content="CodeRabbit: AI-powered Code Reviews" />
 </head>

-This page walks you through integrating your own Self Managed GitLab with CodeRabbit.
+This page guides you through the process of integrating your Self-Managed GitLab with CodeRabbit.

-To start the integration we need some information, this is required for first time to setup our CodeRabbit user and to create CodeRabbit application in your domain.
-Once this is set next time, You can directly login using Oauth2 flow
+To initiate the integration, we require specific information.
+This is essential for the initial setup of our CodeRabbit user and the creation of the CodeRabbit application within your domain.
+Once this setup is complete, you can log in directly using the OAuth2 flow.

 ### **Step 1: Getting Started**